 Once it’s all drained, I then let it rest for 5-10 minutes so the sediment settles.
 After coarse-grinding and straining through cheesecloth, there isn’t much left, but there is some.
 It settles pretty quickly, and then I pour off all the good, yummy, amazing cold brew concentrate into a jar for storage.

-Cold brew gets stored in canning jars in concentrate form in the fridge (it saves space).
+Cold brew coffee gets stored in canning jars in concentrate form in the fridge (it saves space).
 Don’t throw out those coffee grounds yet!
 I’ve actually found I can get a second, long, non-concentrate brew out of the grounds when I do a 1:1 ratio.
 I just drop the beans back into the big jar again, fill it water again, and then let it brew for 48 hours (at least).
 That coffee is NOT a concentrate, but still very strong and good.

 Between those two batches, we are able to get a full week’s worth of coffee—using only four cups of coffee grounds.
 Not too shabby for folks who like really dark coffee.

 Now it’s time to figure out your perfect coffee!
-My perfect cup is half cold brew concentrate, half whole milk, and a splash of real maple syrup.
+My perfect cup is half cold brew coffee concentrate, half whole milk, and a splash of real maple syrup.
 Served over ice and with a straw.
 Depending on how strong you like your coffee, you might want to dilute your cup even more (you probably will).

 The concentrate will last in the fridge for a week or more—but let’s be honest, we can plow through a jug of the stuff in a few days so I have no real idea how long before it goes bad.
-The coffee does get less and less smooth the longer it rests, so drink up relatively quickly if you’re looking to avoid bitterness.
+The cold brew coffee does get less and less smooth the longer it rests, so drink up relatively quickly if you’re looking to avoid bitterness.

-And before you ask, YES you can have hot (well, warm) cold brew!
+And before you ask, YES you can have hot (well, warm) cold brew coffee!
 I know some folks out there just can get behind the idea of drinking cold coffee.
 If that’s you, then when you go to dilute your concentrate, do it using hot water.
 You don’t want to get it too hot, especially if you’re trying to enjoy the low-acid, no-bitterness benefits.
 But if you use a 2:1 ratio of hot water to concentrate, you’ll get a very good cup of moderately hot coffee.
 (Related: skip the microwave on this—it’ll break down the coffee resulting in more acid and bitterness, too).

-Once you figure out your perfect cup of coffee, you can decide if you’d rather store your cold brew in concentrate form, or already made up—so all you have to do is pour and go.
+Once you figure out your perfect cup of cold brew coffee, you can decide if you’d rather store your cold brew in concentrate form, or already made up—so all you have to do is pour and go.
 When we’re particularly swamped, I go ahead and dilute and sweeten the cold brew, and stash it in the fridge in a jug.

 Now go off and make Lorelai proud, friends!
 Enjoy.